nuBuilder/nuBuilder/core/libs/nudb/doc/html/_sources/config.txt

     :default: 25

     Number of rows displayed when browsing a result set and no LIMIT clause is used.
-If the result set contains more rows, "Previous" and "Next" links will be shown.
+If the result set contains more rows, ":guilabel:`Previous`" and ":guilabel:`Next`" links will be shown.
 Possible values: 25,50,100,250,500.

 .. config:option:: $cfg['Order']